Minter blockchain

 We limit block size to 10 000 transactions

 .
-Block size in terms of bytes
+Block size in terms of bytes is not limited.

 Coins

-Minter Blockchain is multi-coin system.
+Minter Blockchain is a multi-coin system.

-Base coin in testnet is MNT
+Base coin on testnet is MNT

 .

-Base coin in mainnet is BIP
+Base coin on mainnet is BIP

 .

-Smallest part of each coin is called pip
+The smallest part of each coin is called pip

 .